Sunbird-Knowlg/sunbird-content-player/README.md

  See [ChangeLogs](https://github.com/project-sunbird/sunbird-content-player/releases) for more information

 ## License
-this project is licensed under the MIT License - see the [LICENSE](https://github.com/project-sunbird/sunbird-content-player/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/project-sunbird/sunbird-content-player/blob/master/LICENSE) file for details

+## Versioning

+We use [SemVer](https://semver.org/) for versioning.
+For the versions available, see the [tags](https://github.com/project-sunbird/sunbird-content-player/tags) on this repository.

 ## Any Issues ?
 We have an open and active [issue tracker](https://github.com/Field-Issues/issues).
 Please report any issues.